EN4D2Lab/FreezingOfGaitPrediction/README.md

 ## Preparing the Data

 1. Ensure the `area.xlsx` file is present in the project folder.
-This file should contain columns representing different brain regions' areas.
+This file should contain columns representing different brain regions' areas, and fill in the values (cortical area data) as per the same columns for the patients you want to test/predict whether they are FOG or not.
 2. The script selects specific features for prediction.
 If you modify `area.xlsx`, ensure that it retains the necessary columns listed in `selected_features` inside `predict_fog.py`.
+3. The `area.xlsx` file should not have less than 68 columns in it, otherwise the code will throw the error, so update the data properly under the each column name without updating name or deleting columns in it.

 ## Running the Prediction Script